eiximenis/tvision2docs/content/en/docs/core/component-lifecycle.md

 2. The `ComponentAdded` event from the ComponentTree is triggered
 3. The `AfterAddAction` specified when creating the component (if any) is called
 4. The `TreeUpdated` event from the ComponentTree is triggered
+5. The `OnTreeUpdatedByMount` action from the component metadata is invoked

 > Remember that adding a component to the tree is an asynchronous operation and many components can be added in a single "add operation".
-Steps 1,2 and 3 happen once per component and step 4 happen only once per add operation (when all components are added).
+Steps 1,2 and 3 happen once per component and step 4 happen only once per add operation (when all components are added) and step 5 happens once per each component.

+## Events and notifications when dettaching a component

 When **dettaching** a component following happens: